February 24, 2019

 Underway: The Monetization of Social Capital

 André Hoffmann is a Swiss industrialist belonging to one of the wealthiest dynasties in Europe.
-He served as vice-president of WWF from 2007-2017 and as WWF honorary chair from 1998-2017.
-He is president of the MAVA Foundation (a key funder of the Natural Capital Coalition) and vice chairman of the board for Roche, the pharmaceutical and chemical giant founded by his family.
+He served as vice-president of WWF from 2007-2017 and as WWF honourary chair from 1998-2017.
+He is president of the MAVA Foundation (a key funder of the Natural Capital Coalition) and vice- chairman of the board for Roche, the pharmaceutical and chemical giant founded by his family.
 [Bio]

 The above disclosure opens up yet another layer of depravity.
-If nature can be assigned monetary values – so can societal values.
+If we can assign monetary values to nature – we can assign monetary values to culture as well.
 Enter the assigning of monetary value to “social capital” in the language of “social capital markets”.
 [Social Capital Markets website: “dedicated to catalyzing world change through market-based solutions.”]

 “Social Capital Markets is Dedicated to Accelerating a New Global Market at the Intersection of Money + Meaning”. — Social Capital Markets Website